-- (2) When a named road is also located in a neighboring jurisdiction, consideration will be given to numbering that already exists in the other jurisdiction.
-When a new, named road will extend into a neighboring jurisdiction, both jurisdictions waill cooperate to establish a number range acceptable to both jurisdictions. - (3) No number shall mustmay be used more than once on a named road. - d.
-Numbers Assigned road segment shall must be done utilizinguse an equal-interval methodology resulting in one odd/even number pair for every 20 feet of road frontage.
+The numbering of the addressable structures and properties along the road segment shall be done utilizing must use an equal-interval methodology method resulting in one odd/even number pair for every 20 feet of road frontage.
 Modifications to this pattern may occur depending on the type of development involved, the relationship of the road to other roads around it, and the pattern of address numbers.
 For example, a shopping center with large anchor tenants and smaller shops may result in assignment of an even number such as 100 for the anchor tenant and adjacent smaller shops numbered in the 100s.
 Other anchor tenants may also receive an even number such as 200 with adjacent smaller shops numbered in the 200s.